-'Failure:' Mexico admits bungled arrest of kingpin's son amid mayhem
+'Failure:' Mexico admits bungled arrest of kingpin's son after mayhem

 Sandoval said he had reports of at least eight people killed, including five suspected gang members, in Culiacan, a city of nearly 1 million people in Sinaloa state.

+One Facebook user on Friday stumbled on two dead bodies in the street near an abandoned truck, suggesting the death toll may yet rise.

-Footage on social media showed panicked residents fleeing and high caliber gunfire ringing out.
+Footage of Thursday’s chaos on social media showed panicked residents fleeing and high caliber gunfire ringing out.
+People cowered in shopping centers and supermarkets and black plumes of smoke rose across the skyline.

-Chaos continued into the night after a large group of inmates also escaped from the city prison on Thursday.
-Residents cowered in shopping centers and supermarkets as gunfire roared.
-Black plumes of smoke rose across the skyline.
+Chaos continued into the night after a large group of inmates also escaped from the city prison.

+On Friday, cars navigated burnt out vehicles that partially blocked streets and schools remained closed.

 Gladys McCormick, a security analyst at Syracuse University in the United States, said the latest news from Mexico read like that of a country in “the throes of war.”